-While there’s real value to systemic leadership education, and it genuinely can develop competent leaders or managers, the problem with the methodology so often employed in the military is a reliance on the system rather than the intent of the education.
-Marines are taught to adapt and overcome, unless there’s a test involved — in which case, you’d better be prepared to simply regurgitate whatever was taught to you verbatim.
+While there’s real value to systemic military leadership education, and it genuinely can develop competent leaders or managers, the problem with the methodology so often employed in the military is a reliance on the system rather than the intent of the education.
+Marines are taught to adapt and overcome unless there’s a test involved — in which case, you’d better be prepared to simply regurgitate whatever was taught to you verbatim.
 Class passed, credentials certified, and a leader is born.

 Good leaders, of course, adopt aspects of these classes and incorporate them into their existing suite of interpersonal skills.
-Bad leaders, on the other hand, follow the prescribed lesson plan regardless of effect, and then blame their subordinates, rather than the strategy, for its failure.
+Bad leaders, on the other hand, follow the prescribed lesson plan regardless of effect, and then blame their subordinates, rather than the strategy, for the failure.

-Years ago, I had this concept explained to me through the tale of a group of monkeys, a step ladder, and a bushel of bananas:
+Years ago, I had this concept explained to me through the tale of a group of monkeys, a step ladder, and a bushel of bananas.

 Another spray from the hose seemed to confirm it: those bananas simply weren’t coming down.
 One of the three monkeys, however, still felt like he might be able to beat the hose, and without the other two in tow, he made one last break for the ladder.
 Before he could grip a rung, however, the hose started up again — spraying all three, despite only one making an attempt.

-Good leadership is about equipping your troops, your employees, even your family for success, not about blind enforcement of norms.
-Leaders may not always be in the position to disclose all elements of a mission, but we should always strive to avoid what I came to call “circus monkey syndrome.”
+Good military leadership is about equipping your troops, employees, and even family for success, not about blind enforcement of norms.
+Leaders may not always be in the position to disclose all elements of a mission, but should always strive to avoid what I came to call “circus monkey syndrome.”

 This article was written by Alex Hollings and originally published in 2019.
 It has been edited for republishing.